1301yashraj/DSA_Day_To_Day/README.md

 # 10th of October 2023

 Starting with something simple just beacuse I dont want to run away from the task by fear of problems on Day 2.
 So lets do some Patterns

+# 11th of October 2023 (Early morning 12th October)